-Impact Phase Pre-mitigation Impact Post-mitigation Impact Final Significance Vessel strikes and entanglement Operation Low Low Low Mitigation Measures • The vessel operators should keep a constant watch for marine mammals and turtles in the path of the vessel. • Keep watch for marine mammals behind the vessel when tension is lost on the towed equipment and either retrieve or regain tension on towed gear as rapidly as possible. • Ensure that 'turtle-friendly' tail buoys are used by the survey contractor or that existing tail buoys are fitted with either exclusion or deflector 'turtle guards'. • Ensure vessel transit speed between the Application Area and port is a maximum of 12 knots (22 km/hr), except in MPAs where it is reduced further to 10 knots (18 km/hr) as well as when they are present in the vicinity.
+Impact Phase Pre-mitigation Impact Post-mitigation Impact Final Significance Vessel strikes and entanglement Operation Low Low Low

+- The vessel operators should keep a constant watch for marine mammals and turtles in the path of the vessel. - Keep watch for marine mammals behind the vessel when tension is lost on the towed equipment and either retrieve or regain tension on towed gear as rapidly as possible. - Ensure that 'turtle-friendly' tail buoys are used by the survey contractor or that existing tail buoys are fitted with either exclusion or deflector 'turtle guards'. - Ensure vessel transit speed between the survey area and port is a maximum of 12 knots (22 km/hr), except in MPAs where it is reduced further to 10 knots (18 km/hr). - Should a cetacean become entangled in towed gear, contact the South African Whale Disentanglement Network (SAWDN) formed under the auspices of DEA to provide verbal specialist assistance in releasing entangled animals where necessary. - Report any collisions with large whales to the International Whaling Commission (IWC) database, which has been shown to be a valuable tool for identifying the species most affected, vessels involved in collisions, and correlations between vessel speed and collision risk.